-This is the same lamp recently reviewed and recommended in Sail Magazine, Panbo.com and National Fisherman Magazine, the January 2015 issue of Boating Magazine, and the French sailing magazine Voiles & Voiliers.
+This is the same lamp reviewed and recommended in Sail Magazine, Panbo.com , National Fisherman Magazine, the January 2015 issue of Boating Magazine, Steve Dashew's SetSail Tech Blog, and the French sailing magazine Voiles & Voiliers.
+If you have any doubts about the performance of this light, please also read the unsolicited customer reviews, or take us up on our 100% satisfaction guarantee.
+You will love the Marinebeam Long-Range Illuminator RLT.

-The ANSI/NEMA FL1 Standard defines the "maximum beam distance" as the distance (in meters) at which the light will still produce 0.25 lux of illuminance.
-So, that is the equivalent light, at 670 meters, of a full moon in an open field on a clear night.
-We have all seen long range beams, but imagine standing on the tee of a long Par 5 hole at your local golf course, on the darkest night, and being able to illuminate the green and the pin with a handheld LED light!
+We have all seen long range beams, but imagine standing on the tee box of a long Par 5 at your local golf course, on the darkest night, and being able to illuminate the green and the pin with just this handheld LED light!
 The light hitting the pin 600+ yards away would also be enough to take a nice clear picture or video of it with your cell phone camera.
-Now imagine that you can keep it illuminated for 12 hours with the standard batteries.
-That is possible with this Illuminator.
+Now imagine that you can keep it illuminated for 8 to 12 hours with the standard off-the-shelf D cell batteries.
+This is all possible with this Illuminator.